wombleton/gitlaw-nz/acts/E/Extradition Act 1999.md

     Compare: 1965 No 44 s 16

-##### 79 Depositions taken in New Zealand for use overseas
+##### 79 Evidence taken in New Zealand for use overseas

-*   (1) For the purposes of any request made by New Zealand for the surrender of a person from another country, a District Court Judge may, in the absence of the person accused or convicted of an offence, take depositions in the same manner, so far as applicable, as if that person were present and the proceedings were the committal hearing for an information for an indictable offence.
+*   (1) For the purpose of any request made by New Zealand for the surrender of a person from another country, a District Court may, in the absence of the person accused or convicted of an offence, take evidence in the same manner, so far as applicable, as the procedure set out for the taking of oral evidence under [sections 95 to 99][235] of the Criminal Procedure Act 2011\.

-    (2) For the purpose of taking depositions under subsection (1), the District Court Judge has the same jurisdiction and powers as if the proceedings were a hearing described in that subsection.
+    (2) For the purposes of taking evidence under subsection (1), the District Court Judge has the same jurisdiction and powers as if the proceedings were the taking of oral evidence under [subpart 8][233] of Part 3 of the Criminal Procedure Act 2011\.

-    (3) Nothing in this section authorises the reception of any depositions referred to in subsection (1) in evidence against any person on his or her trial for any offence.
+    (3) Nothing in this section authorises the reception of any evidence referred to in subsection (1) in evidence against any person on his or her trial for any offence.

-    Compare: 1965 No 44 s 15(2), (3)

-    Section 79(1): amended, on 29 June 2009, by [section 18][187] of the Summary Proceedings Amendment Act (No 2) 2008 (2008 No 41).
+    Section 79: replaced, on 1 July 2013, by [section 413][193] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 80 Effect of certain certificates